 Turkey’s cultural heritage is a blend of

 Turkic, Ottoman, and Western traditions.
+Sitting at the juncture of Europe and Asia, Turkey is an amalgamation of many identities.
 Ottoman art flourished during

 the 16th and 17th centuries during the reign of Suleyman